 Clinicians who wish to provide patients with excellent dental restorations often choose zirconia crowns.
 These crowns are chosen over conventional PFMs (Porcelain Fused to Metal) or full-gold crowns due to their superior strength, durability, and excellent aesthetics.
+Some dentists exclusively use zirconia over all-ceramic restorations, particularly when restoring a single tooth.
 Zirconia crowns require shoulder or chamfer margins for best results.
-They may be fabricated from solid full-contour zirconia or from layered zirconia and can be either screw-retained or cemented.
+They may be fabricated from solid full-contour zirconia, high translucent zirconia or layered zirconia.
+High translucent zirconia and layered zirconia can be either screw-retained or cemented.

 Solid or Layered Zirconia?

-Solid zirconia or “monolithic zirconia” has a natural translucency and opalescence but due this trait, it is generally recommended for posterior crowns.
-This material is also particularly suitable for people who may grind their teeth because of its high strength.
-Only minimal clearance is required and there is low wear on opposing teeth.
+Solid zirconia, or “monolithic zirconia,” is opaque, which is why it’s generally recommended for posterior crowns.
+Solid zirconia contains more stabilizers than high translucent zirconia, making it more durable to withstand forceful chewing and grinding.
+This material is particularly suitable for patients who may grind their teeth.
+Only minimal clearance is required for this type of restoration, and there is low wear on opposing teeth.
 Solid zirconia is also very effective for masking highly discolored dental preps, specifically those that have darkened due to previous dental treatments, such as a post and core or a restored dental implant.

 Layered zirconia is more translucent and opalescent, but unlike solid zirconia, it is especially suitable for anterior crowns.
-Although generally used for anterior crowns, layered zirconia may also be used for posterior crowns if there is sufficient clearance from other teeth.
+Although generally used for anterior crowns, layered zirconia may also be used for posterior crowns if there is sufficient clearance.
 When done skillfully, the very best aesthetic results can be achieved.
 Both solid and layered zirconia crowns have a strength and consistency that is comparable with traditional PFM restorations, yet they provide far superior aesthetics.

 The product is 100% metal-free, a feature that prevents gingival darkening and removes the possibility of exposing metallic margins if gum recession begins.
-They are naturally esthetic, transmit the color of adjacent teeth, and can be matched to any shade.
+They are naturally esthetic, transmit the color of adjacent teeth, and can be matched to any shade, making high-translucent zirconia suitable for bridges up to 3 units in length.

 Advantages of Choosing Zirconia Crowns

 - Zirconia crowns are highly biocompatible, as the smooth surface helps to reduce plaque accumulation.
-Solid zirconia crowns are extremely strong.
-Even though the porcelain used for layering does not have the strength of solid zirconia, they are designed to bond with the zirconium substructure and chipping and fracturing are extremely rare.
+Layered zirconia crowns are extremely durable.
+Even though the porcelain used for layering does not have the strength of solid zirconia, they are designed to bond with the zirconium substructure, making chipping or fracturing extremely rare.
 The material also promotes a healthy tissue response.

 - Zirconia is suitable for patients with metal allergies or who would prefer to have metal-free restorations.